 • Changes In Sleep Patterns Including Insomnia Or Nightmare.

 INTERACTION WITH OTHER DRUGS:

-Some medications with which Lomefloxacin may interact are tizanidine(Zanaflex),blood thinner like warfarin (Coumadin, Jantoven); clozapine(Clozaril, Fazaclo); cyclosporine; glyburid; methotrexate; metoclopramide; phenytoin; probenecid; ropinirole; theophylline; ibuprofen; dicloefenac; meloxicam; or steroids.
-Do not take the above mentioned drugs together with Lomefloxacin without your doctor’s advice and let your doctor know if you are using any of them.
+Some medications with which Lomefloxacin may interact are tizanidine(Zanaflex), blood thinner like warfarin (Coumadin, Jantoven); clozapine(Clozaril, Fazaclo); cyclosporine; glyburide; methotrexate; metoclopramide; phenytoin; probenecid; ropinirole; theophylline; ibuprofen; diclofenac; meloxicam; or steroids.
+Do not take the above-mentioned drugs together with Lomefloxacin without you’re doctor’s advice and let you’re doctor know if you are using any of them.